A project of the Partnership for a New American Economy

 Ratio of STEM jobs to unemployed STEM workers: 1.4:1

 New Jersey may also need to recruit immigrants to address a coming shortage of medical professionals.
 The New Jersey physician Workforce Task Force, a government-commissioned research group, has predicted the state will be short almost 3,000 doctors by 2020.
-The federal government estimates the state could also be short almost 38,000 registered nurses by that time, leaving about half of the state’s RN positions vacant due to a lack of qualified workers.
+The federal government estimates the state could also be short almost 23,358 registered nurses by 2030, leaving about half of the state’s RN positions vacant due to a lack of qualified workers.
 Immigrants are already playing a major role filling these labor gaps: in 2012 almost two in five active physicians in New Jersey were graduates of foreign medical schools, a higher proportion than in any other state in the country.
 Graduates of foreign medical schools tend to be overwhelmingly immigrant.

 Physician Shortage by 2020: 2,835